 Along with being able to move, your muscles also need to have adequate strength.
 Not having the strength or endurance to walk long distances can further lead to muscle imbalances.

-The muscles of your knee joint need to be strong to help you walk.
+The muscles of your knee joint need to be strong to help you walk, especially for long distances.
 It is also important to look at the muscles above and below the knee as this will also affect what happens at the knee (i.e. muscles of the foot/ankle and hips).

 Walking is a repetitive movement.
 The muscles of your legs need to be able to handle the repetitive motions.
 If a specific muscle is weak, others are going to make up for that weakness.
 Again, this drives the cycle of muscular imbalance.